-The rescue train!
-How exactly, I start wondering, would that work?
+That’s right carmates, let’s not forget the rescue train!
+But how, I start wondering, would that work?
 Where would it come from?
 I’m picturing the rescue bus in Speed, where they put a plank in between the two buses, and we all have to walk across it to board the rescue train.

 The girl sitting in front of us is on her way to work the night shift at Vons in Pasadena, calls her boss to tell her she has no idea when she’ll get there.
 I email my (new) boss that we are meeting at the dinner to let him know that we are stuck on a train, not sure if we’ll be there any time soon.

 About 45 min in they finally load the guy onto the ambulance.
 About 20 min after that, the train starts moving.

 The rescue train was a lie.
 This whole time.

 The train moves us to the next stop, opens the doors, and instructs everyone to get out, this train is done for the night.
 Doors close, train drives away.
 No trains running.

 I try to find the number for a cab but instead find that….my phone is dead.
 Of course it is.